wri/comms-dev-documentation/vendor-requirements/gdpr.md

 wri.org Privacy Policy: https://www.wri.org/about/privacy-policy for reference

-For sites that comply with the WRI privacy policy on wri.org, we're developing an option to direct traffic to wri.org and pass variables to identify your site and cookie list from Osano: https://www.wri.org/about/privacy-policy?sitename=[the site name]&osanoid=[xxxxxxxxxxxx]
+For sites that comply with the WRI privacy policy on wri.org: you can link to wri.org and pass parameters to identify your site, and pull the relevant cookie list.
+WRI Comms can configure this within Osano, and provide the url for any footer/utility links on the site that need it.
+The url follows this pattern: https://www.wri.org/about/privacy-policy?sitename=[the site name]&osanoid=[xxxxxxxxxxxx]

 Cookie Preferences Drawer Link
 ------------------------------